Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 let us venture into the discoverers of said dinos and use our paleontologist data to answer one of our stakeholder's questions!

-In the section below we will see the spread of paleontologist discoveries and understand if multiple paleontologists have discovered more than others.
+In the section below, we will see the spread of paleontologist discoveries and understand if multiple paleontologists have discovered more than others.
+Additionally,
-Additionally we will label the status of their frequency to show how efficient and successful they were at unveiling fossils.
+we will label the status of their frequency to show how efficient and successful they were at unveiling fossils.

 ## What is the count of dinosaur species ordered from greatest to least per paleontologist?